 - We will ask the driver to dismount the bus at each stop and have students sanitize their hands before boarding the bus.

 The current guidance from the UK Government states that capacity on the school bus service will not need to be restricted.
 Please note that guidance changes regularly in response to the course of the pandemic.
 We will monitor this guidance and revise our plans as required.

-- From Monday, June 15, all students, faculty, and staff who use public transportation must wear a face covering on public transport in England.
+- All students, faculty, and staff who use public transportation must wear a face covering on public transport in England.
 You will be breaking the law if you fail to do so and could be fined.

 - It is important to wash or sanitize your hands before and after touching your face covering.